Three years ago when I quit my investment banking job to write, I was a beginner writer. (I am still a new writer.)

 To tell a unique story that only you can tell, you have to write about the tiny things that only you can see and sense.

 I proofread a draft many times to see if it tells a story.
-If I feel that a sentence is out of place or a paragraph should have been a little further down or a scene is taking the focus away from the main theme, I follow my intuition and edit.
+If a sentence is out of place or a paragraph should have been further down or a scene is taking the focus away from the main theme, I edit.

-Every writing piece should have a (striking) beginning and a believable end and a connecting bridge.
+Every writing piece should have a (striking) beginning, a believable end, and a connecting bridge.
 A story is necessary for all forms of writing — even if you are copywriting, writing blog posts, publishing travel articles, or giving writing advice.

 Word your thoughts seamlessly in a story.

-Read how the travel blogger Jodi from LegalNomad talks why travel blogging also needs more storytelling.
+Read how the travel blogger Jodi from LegalNomad talks about why travel blogging also needs more storytelling.

 Now I am giving the cliched advice that writing more is the best way to improve your writing skills.
-When writing feels really hard and I want to give up, which still happens, I remind myself that I have to write to get past the fear of writing.
+When writing feels hard and I want to give up, I remind myself I have to write to get past the fear of writing.
 Otherwise, I will never make it to the other end.

 Write, my friend.
-With time, the words you write hold each other’s hands to climb like a vine in the beautiful garden where red roses of stories blossom and honeybees buzz on the marigolds of poems.
+With time, the words you write hold each other’s hands and climb up the walls of your beautiful garden.
+There red roses of stories blossom and honey bees buzz on the marigolds of poems.

 You might be scared to show your writing to a friend or a partner, but you cannot improve your writing without listening to readers’ feedback.

-Your first readers could be your partner or blogger friends or writers you met in a monthly meetup in Cubbon Park.
-But pick one or two readers you want to write for or who look like your ideal readers.
-Let them read your story once you are ready, listen to what they have to say without interrupting them by justifying your stance, ask them if the character was believable or if the essay read boring, and edit the story to weave in the part of the feedback that you agree with.
+Your first readers could be your partner, blogger friends, or writers you met in a monthly meetup in Cubbon Park.
+Pick one or two readers you want to write for.
+Those will be your ideal readers.
+Let them read your story once you are ready.
+Listen to what they have to say without interrupting them by justifying your stance.
+Ask them if the character was believable or if the essay read boring.
+Edit the story to weave in the feedback that makes sense to you.

 Even if you don’t have time to write, read.
-If you read, your writing shows that you have read.
+When you read, your writing improves.

 By reading you are introducing yourself to a myriad of writing styles, new words, interesting stories, various voices, a plethora of genres, and more.
-Like a chef cannot cook or understand flavors without tasting the ingredients and a whole lot of dishes and preparations from around the world, a writer cannot write without reading other writers’ work.
+Like a chef cannot cook without tasting the ingredients, a writer cannot write without reading other writers’ work.

-When you are enriched with experience, you can then close yourself in a room and write it all out.
-And when you feel that the brain is exhausted and flushed out, go out again.
+When you are enriched with experiences, close yourself in a room and write it all out.
+When the brain is flushed out, go out again.

 As a writer, you cannot cry or weep or fight or blame or get buried in bed over the misery in your life.
-As a writer, you need to write.
-You have to write.
+As a writer, you have to write.
 You have to find the experiences that sadden you and treat them as your prompts.
 Everything that makes you cry or laugh is a cue for you to write.
 You write.

-You discover the power of words.
+Discover the power of words.
 Use them wisely.
 They trust you.
 Compete with yourself.
 Try to overdo yourself.
-When I started writing full-time, I wrote for a few days and then I was lost for the next few.
-When you start writing, a gush of emotions hit you.
+When I started writing full-time, I wrote for a few days, and then I was lost for the next few days.
+When you start writing, a gush of emotions hits you.
 But our job is not to get swept away by them, but to hold onto our path and onto our pen and keep writing.